lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install python

-When the installation is done we will with pip, a a package management tool used to install and manage programs written in Python.
+Continue with pip, a a package management tool used to manage programs written in Python.

 - $ apt-get update